Seminar: Adaptation and Fine-Tuning of Foundation Models

 How the seminar will look like?

 We will regularly throughout the semester.
-In the first few weeks, we will start with introductory lectures on ML for tabular data and how to critically review and present research papers.
+In the first few weeks, we will start with introductory lectures on adapting foundation models and how to critically review and present research papers.
 After that, we will have several sessions with presentations, followed by discussions.

 Other Important information